Okazakee/mcserver-lazymc-docker/README.md

 # Minecraft Servers w/ `lazymc` using Docker
 This is a Linux Docker image for creating Minecraft servers with `lazymc`.

 [lazymc](https://github.com/timvisee/lazymc) is a utility that puts your Minecraft server to rest when idle and wakes it up when players try to connect.
 This allows the server to not waste resources if nobody is connected.

-This image provides a basic PaperMC (or alternatives) server.
+This image provides a basic Minecraft server using one of the supported providers.
 All customizations are left to the user.

 # To do:
 - [x] Add Docker Compose section in this README.